MartinBraquet/master-thesis-UCLouvain/README.md

 # Master's thesis at UCLouvain

+### Design of an ultra-low-power energy-harvesting audio sensor for ecosystem monitoring

 Here are the source files of my Master's thesis at UCLouvain (June 2020).

 It includes all the simulations required for this work: